josephmcg/config/README.md

 This is a collection of packages to speed up project scaffolding, with the added benefit of keeping config aligned between projects.

-I built this purely for my own use, but I hope you find it useful too!
+I built this for personal use, but I hope you find it useful too!
 It's very opinionated, so feel free to fork it and make it your own.

 ## prettier [![NPM Version](https://img.shields.io/npm/v/%40josephmcg%2Fprettier-config)](https://www.npmjs.com/package/@josephmcg/prettier-config)